icons8/lunacy-docs/docs/styling.md

 The details about using each of the options you will find in the sections below.
 But first of all let us review some common things.

-## Adding, deleting and managing styling options
+## Adding, deleting, and managing styling options

 To apply a fill, border or any other styling to a layer: